roughdrafts-xyz/Linki/README.md

 # Installation

 We're on PyPI!
 You can just run `pip install linki` and continue.
-Alternatively, download a release from [the releases](#installation).

 # Getting Started

-You can get started by running `linki init` to start your own wiki.
+You can get started by running `linki init` to start your wiki.
 The initialization procedure should have created a folder that we'll be calling this folder the `working directory`.
 This is where your wiki will live.

 The working directory should have a hidden folder in it called `.linki`.
 Don't touch this.
-Its for linki to handle, and its a sensitive folder.
+It's for linki to handle, and it's a sensitive folder.

 ## Terminology